Guest Author - Kathryn Free

 Who Pays You?

 This seems a straightforward question, although it is not.
-Commercial publishers pay royalties, as stated above, of about 10% from each book sold.
-If they sell your book for $10, you will earn $1 of that sale.
+Commercial publishers pay royalties, as stated above.
+Many times royalties are a percentage of the book charged price.
 This does not appear like a lot of money, although there are many overhead costs we, as the author, do not see.
 There are the graphic artists, marketing directors, distribution chains, editor, proofreaders, and the listing goes on.
+If this is your first time being published there are usually fees paid to the publisher that are rebated back to you should your book sell the limit set by the publisher.
 On the bright side, with a commercial publisher, there is virtually no money out of your pocket for all the preparatory work they do.
-So the $1 sounds fair enough in the end.

 When you self-publish the scenario is precisely the opposite.
 You pay up-front for the publishing, editing, graphics, distribution and the listing goes on.
 This can be very costly for many.
 The good news, however, is that you keep 100% of profits generated.
 The bad news is that you must remember to subtract your expenses to see the actual profit.
 Doing it all yourself can be a danting task.